gachen95/wed_flutter/README.md

 # wed_flutter

 A start project is used to learn flutter.
+It uses getx to manage routes and states.

 ## Flutter Version - 2.5.1